- Brace Criteria

 - About Scoliosis

-Twin Cities Scoliosis Center (TCSC) is a branch of Bloomington Wellness Center offering specialized services for those dealing with scoliosis.
+Twin Cities Scoliosis & Bracing Center (TCSBC) is a branch of Bloomington Wellness Center offering specialized services for those dealing with scoliosis.
 We are the only regional provider of the SpineCor® flexible scoliosis brace, which offers adolescent or adult scoliosis patients an excellent alternative to surgery and traditional rigid braces.

 While wearing the SpineCor® Flexible brace, patients can expect to enjoy a complete range of motion without restriction.
 Many people find their muscle atrophy stops and their muscle tone and spinal curve improves in a corrected posture.
-The SpineCor® flexible brace eliminates pain and halts the advencement of scoliosis symptoms with an 89% success rate.
-The SpineCor® brace is often covered by most insurance out-of-network plans.
+The SpineCor® flexible brace eliminates pain and halts the advancement of scoliosis symptoms with an 89% success rate.
+Most insurance companies will cover the SpineCor® brace as an out-of-network service.

 If you have been looking for an alternative to surgery and traditional hard braces, please contact us.
 You can expect to: